hiibolt/nixos/README.md

 * `~/Games`

-I would be okay with placing it in the Nix Store somehow, similar to how `osu!laser` is packaged, but it seems like there isn't a Nix-y way to do so yet :(
+I would be okay with placing Lutris games in the Nix Store somehow, similar to how `osu!laser` is packaged, but it seems like there isn't a Nix-y way to do so yet :(

 ## Installation and Setup
 Enter sudo: